Gwali-1/GENENV/README.md

 you want easily!

 ## Features
-- [x] you can create virtual environments with pre-installed packages that you specify in command line
+- [x] You can create virtual environments with pre-installed packages that you specify in command line
-- [x] Instead of providing package name on command line , you can add a `template.txt` file containing names of packages you want intalled
+- [x] Instead of providing package name on command line, you can add a `template.txt` file containing names of packages you want intalled
-- [x] install packages in already existing virtual environments without having to activate them
+- [x] Install packages in already existing virtual environments without having to activate them
-- [x] you can create virtual environments with no packages installed
+- [x] you can create virtual environments with no packages installed.

 ## How it works
-Essentially , the process of virtual environments creatio and installation is done bya bash script The bash script is called as a subproces in the python file Click is used to provide a CLI interface  and collect arguments from the command line to pass into sbash script when its being called
+Essentially, the process of virtual environments creation and installation of packages is done in the bash script `.createnv.sh`.
+The bash script is called as a subprocessin the python file.
+`Click` is used to provide a CLI interface and collect arguments from the command line to pass into bash script when its being called.

 ## Usage

 - Install with pip
 ```bash
 pip install genenv
 ```

 ## NOTE:
-1. if you specify package names on command line and template.txt file exits ,  template.txt file will be ignored
+1. if you specify package names on command line and template.txt file exits ,template.txt file will be ignored.
-2. if  No template.tx file or package names are provided as on command line as arguments , youll recieve prompt if you still want to proceed to create virtual environment with no preinstalled dependencies.
+2. if no template.txt file or package name(s) are provided as on command line as arguments, you'll recieve prompt if you still want to proceed to create virtual environment with no preinstalled dependencies.
+3. To use contents of `template.txt` file , do not provide any package names after you specify environment name